createchaos/arc_574/README.md

 <img src="screenshots/dockercheck.png" width="60%">

 4) If you get an error about needing to enable Virtualization in BIOS, follow the instructions here: https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html
-Note: The instructions will vary depending on the type of computer you have
+Note: The instructions will vary depending on the type of computer you have.

 # **Part 6: Install Visual Studio Code**
 _Visual Studio Code allows us to visualize the Docker containers that are running on our machines._